-Although a new military Cyber Command was inaugurated in 2010 to coordinate and manage cybersecurity, warfare, and espionage, the Department of Homeland Security created its own cybersecurity apparatus, while the FBI, CIA, NSA, and at least three other major military commands each had large cyberdivisions of their own.
+Although a new military Cyber Command was inaugurated in 2010 to

+Homeland Security created its own cybersecurity apparatus, while the FBI, CIA, NSA, and at least three other major military commands each had large cyberdivisions of their own.
 In all, twenty-one federal organizations dealing with this same issue had been established after 9/11.
 And not only did much of their efforts directly overlap, but a good portion of their energy was spent not in improving efficiency but battling for institutional supremacy.